apache/superset/.github/ISSUE_TEMPLATE/sip.md

 ---
 name: SIP
-about: Superset Improvement Proposal (See SIP-0: https://github.com/apache/superset/issues/5602)
+about: "Superset Improvement Proposal.
+See [here](https://github.com/apache/superset/issues/5602) for details."
-labels: "#SIP"
+labels: sip
 title: "[SIP] Your Title Here (do not add SIP number)"
 asignees: "apache/superset-committers"
 ---

 *Please make sure you are familiar with the SIP process documented*